cooperka/LlamaBot/README.md

 All the code here is in its (mostly) original form, and hasn't been modified since I wrote it in high school.*

 *Note 2:
-Unfortunately, the Wikipedia page was later deleted because LlamaBot was not open source at the time, and did not comply to various other Wikipedia standards of quality.
+Unfortunately, the Wikipedia page was later deleted because LlamaBot was not open source at the time, and did not comply with various other Wikipedia standards of quality.
 Oops.*

+## Files of interest

+The files here are massive and not well organized...
+My game of two-player DeathMatch (based on Runescape) is what I was most proud of, and the related code can be found [here](mIRC%20portable/scripts/remote/dm.mrc).
+I also wrote some fairly extensive scripts that do rudimentary natural language processing to offer IRC help, found [here](mIRC%20portable/scripts/remote/help.mrc) and [here](mIRC%20portable/scripts/aliases/help.mrc).
+Other than that, you can look at the filenames to get a general idea of what sorts of scripts are in each file.

 ## Contributing